By Pulkit Sharma

 From idealism to realism

-According to the Mother if we have absolute faith and we create stories in our mind that are aimed at a transformation of ourselves and the world, these mental formations develop powerful wings and move swiftly towards realisation.
+According to the Mother, if we have absolute faith and we create stories in our mind that are aimed at a transformation of ourselves and the world, these mental formations develop powerful wings and move swiftly towards realization.
 Thus, the world of childish idealism carries within it the hope and the seeds of a better individual and collective reality.
-We must therefore assist our children in turning their idealism into a reality.
+We must, therefore, assist our children in turning their idealism into a reality.

 Help children evolve

 Looking at one’s child with love-filled eyes is a parent’s primary task